CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 11

 What is a Pull Request?
-merging new code change with the main project repository
+"Pull Request" is an event that takes place in software development when a developer is ready to begin the process of merging new code changes with the main project repository.

 ## Question 12

-What is the Git History
+ What is the Git History?
 it shows a list of all the commits made to a repository.

 ## Question 13